bifidotftw/metsim/README.md

 Scope
 =====

-Simulate distribution of 13C for a given metabolic network at steady state (= constant metabolite pool sizes).
+Simulate distribution of 13C for a given metabolic network at dynamic equilibrium (= constant metabolite pool sizes).

 Programming Design